Explore Philippines' Island Paradise

 Specialties: Fresh seafood on board.

-Activities: Dive with thresher sharks, explore beaches, and visit the Monad Shoal.
+Activities: Dive with thresher sharks, explore beaches, visit Monad Shoal.

 Specialties: Fresh seafood, local delicacies.